kwaldenphd/web-scraping-python/README.md

   </tr>
   </table>

-<blockquote>Q12: Describe in your own words how program for scraping unstructured text covered in the previous section of the lab works.
+Q12: Describe in your own words how program for scraping unstructured text covered in the previous section of the lab works.
 The full program is also included below.
-What is happening in the different program components?</blockquote>
+What is happening in the different program components?

 ```Python
 page = requests.get("https://ndsmcobserver.com/2021/10/south-bend-community-leaders-discuss-role-of-notre-dame-in-fight-for-black-civil-rights/")